Living with MS can affect your feelings

 - Denying that something has happened.
-This allows us to isolate ourselves from the cause of our pain and buffers us from the initial shock.
+This allows you to isolate yourself from the cause of your pain and buffers you from the initial shock.

 - Feeling angry.
-This anger may be directed at other people or at inanimate objects, even though we know, in reality, that they are not to blame.
+This anger may be directed at other people or at inanimate objects, even though in reality, it's clear they're not to blame.

 - Depression or low mood.

 - Acceptance.
-This allows us to become calmer and, although not happy, feel better able to go on with our lives.
+This allows you to become calmer and, although not happy, feel better able to go on with your life.

 I'm feeling emotional dealing with my symptoms

 Dealing with symptoms can be very draining.
 Fatigue, pain, depression, anxiety and other symptoms can make you feel fragile.
-You may not be sleeping well and that can make it even more difficult.
-You may find that your symptoms vary from one day to another or even from one moment to another.
-This can take some getting used to and should become easier to manage as time goes on.
+You may not be sleeping well and that can make it seem even more difficult.
+You may find that your symptoms vary from one day to another or even from one moment to another, which can take some getting used to.

 It can be good to think about what might be causing you to feel emotional.
 Are you worrying about something in particular and is there anything you can do to improve things?
 Could you get treatment for your symptoms?
 Could you improve your bedtime routine so that you have a better chance of a good night's rest?
 Are there things you can do yourself or is it time to consult a health professional?